HangYang0204/SolutionLeetCode/ArraySearchProblems/README.md

-## Find maximum or minmum element from an Array
+## Find maximum or minimum element from an Array
 Iterate through an array with a while loop or for loop is great way will first come to mind.
 Now in order to find max/min element, we need to compare 2 elements when we loop through the array.
 Thus we should maintain 2 iterators.

 lf our goal is to find the maxmium, for example,set the 2 iterators to be i and j.
 Initially i = 0 and j = 1.We move j forward and update i conditonally: